 Compulsory requirements for all research students

-In subsequent years, every full-time research student (MPhil, PhD) enrolled in the School is now expected to make a research-in-progress presentation at least once per year.
+In subsequent years, every enrolled full-time research student (MPhil, PhD) enrolled is expected to make a research-in-progress presentation at least once per year.
 Part-time students are expected to make such a presentation at least once every two years.

 Each year staff representatives of the School interview all enrolled postgraduate research students regarding their progress.
 The purpose of the interview is to give all students the opportunity to discuss any difficulties they may be having with any aspect of their research.
 This could cover time-management, obtaining data or interviews with research subjects, data analysis, progress in writing drafts of chapters, access to supervisor and associate supervisor, and the quality of the relationship with their supervisors.
 It is not intended to be a technical or detailed review of your research.

-All newly enrolled research students are required to attend at least six out of ten postgraduate seminars on issues relevant to their research candidature.
-The full program of ten seminars will be held every year.
-Participation in the seminar program will be considered as part of a student's probation assessment.
+All enrolled public health research students are required to attend at least six postgraduate seminars, organised by the School of Public Health, on issues relevant to their research candidature.
+The full program will be held every year.

 Full-time students: are required to attend six seminars over the first two (2) years of enrolment.